Franciscutu/NewBitcoin/README.md

 http://www.newbitcoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2011-2024 LiteCiun Developers
-Copyright (c) 2011-2014 Newbitcoin Developers
+Copyright (c) 2024-2024 NewBitcoin Developers

 What is Newbitcoin?
 ----------------

 Newbitcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - 21 million total coins

 The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 2028 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Newbitcoin client sofware, see http://www.newbitcoin.org.